aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 {{% alert color="primary" %}}[Generate MaxiCode Barcodes Online](https://products.aspose.app/barcode/generate/maxicode): You can test the quality of ***Aspose.BarCode*** generation for MaxiCode barcodes and view the results online.{{% /alert %}}

 ## **Overview**
-*MaxiCode* is a 2D symbology used to encode textual data and streams of bytes. *MaxiCode* barcodes contain special round bullseye finder patterns consisting of 3 circles, 6 orientation patterns, and 33 rows composed of 29 or 30 hexagonal modules.
+*MaxiCode* is a 2D barcode type used to encode textual data and streams of bytes. *MaxiCode* barcodes contain special round bullseye finder patterns consisting of 3 circles, 6 orientation patterns, and 33 rows composed of 29 or 30 hexagonal modules.
 This barcode standard has been developed for postal services and is recommended for industrial tasks.
 Its encoding capacity may vary according to properties of encoded information and may reach up to 60 bytes or 90 alphanumeric characters or 140 numerical digits.
 The *MaxiCode* symbology supports Reed-Solomon error correction.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}